 Laws and regulations, such as the Indian Act, and deficits in community and institutional capacity are impediments to developing the land and natural resource base.

 The Government of Canada will work with Aboriginal people in Canada and other partners to remove legislative and regulatory barriers to economic development, provide Aboriginal Canadians with greater access to and control of their lands, build greater capacity in economic development institutions and support commercial infrastructure.

 The outcome will be opportunity ready Aboriginal communities that have stable, efficient and predictable investment climates attractive to business and investors.

-Aboriginal Affairs and Northern Development Canada (AANDC) and First Nations work together to increase First Nation involvement in management of their lands and natural resources.
+Indigenous and Nortehern Affairs Canada (INAC) and First Nations work together to increase First Nation involvement in management of their lands and natural resources.
 As a result, strong partnerships among First Nations, governments and the private sector are emerging to bring opportunities for prosperity and a more promising future for First Nations and all Canadians.

 First Nations' land base is growing.
 More than 3.5 million hectares in Canada are now First Nations' lands.
 The Land Base Statistics document provides statistics, including Indian Act land, land under the FNLM regime, and Self-Governing First Nations' land.

 In this section, find information on how INAC works in partnership with First Nations on land management, including:

 - Frequently Asked Questions - Amendments to the Land Designation Sections of the Indian Act and related regulations

 - Additions to Reserves (ATR)